About me

 PRESS - In House all enquiries:jivomirdomoustchiev@icloud.com All designed featured on this site are Copyright © Jivomir Domoustchiev London

-Fashion + accessories lovingly hand crafted to order in our London Atelier
+Fashion + Accessories lovingly hand crafted to order in our London Atelier

 A Film by Brendan McGinty